 Cooking from scratch at home often seems impractical because many think that they need special culinary skills or tons of time to do so.
-Making homemade meals are not only easy to do, but they’re also healthier and inexpensive as well.
+Making homemade meals is not only easy to do, but they’re also healthier and inexpensive as well.
 With my 3 tips on how to start cooking from scratch and have time for it, you’ll see how easy it is to save money and time at home while also honing your cooking skills!

 *this post contains affiliate links which means that I may receive a commission from any product purchased through those links at no extra cost to you.*

 When I first started this blog, I set out to teach the world how to cook gourmet, restaurant-quality food at home.
-With my knowledge as a chef and the tricks I had learned over my career, I thought it would be easy to teach the American public how easy it was to cook from scratch meals at home.
+With my knowledge as a chef and the tricks I had learned over my career, I thought it would be easy to teach the American public how easy it was to cook from-scratch meals at home.

 I was wrong.
 Oh so very wrong.

 The problem, though not complex, is hard for most people to overcome and commit to cooking homemade dinners most nights of the week.